K4liber/subinterpreters/README.md

-# Per-interpreter GIL for utilizing multiple cores by a single Python process
+# Utilizing Multiple Cores in a Single Python Process with Per-interpreter GIL

 ## Intro

-The repository is a small exercise of how one can use a newly introduced `Python` feature called a `Per-interpreter GIL`[[5]](#b5). `Per-interpreter GIL` allows for utilizing multiple cores within a single Python process.
+This repository presents a practical exploration of a relatively new feature in Python known as the `Per-interpreter GIL`[[5]](#b5).
+The `Per-interpreter GIL` enables the utilization of multiple cores within a single Python process.

-The feature was accepted as a solution for multi-core `Python` and it is already available<sup>[1](#f1)</sup> through `Python/C API` starting from `Python` version `3.12`.
-Pythonic interface for the feature will come together with the next `Python` version `3.13` (coming out on October 2024).
+This feature is accessible through the `Python/C API` starting from Python version 3.12<sup>[1](#f1)</sup>.
+A Pythonic interface for this feature is anticipated to be released with Python version 3.13 (coming out on October 2024).

-If you would like to skip the theoretical aspects and go straight to the practical example, please go to the section [Play with a per-interpreter GIL yourself](#playground).
+Those eager to witness the `Per-interpreter GIL` in action can jump directly to the demo section titled [Play with Per-interpreter GIL yourself](#playground).

 ## Technicalities

-I encourage you to read the `Technicalities` section in order to more or less understand how `Per-interpreter GIL` works.

-#### Units of program execution

-[Here](#b2) you can find a compressed overview about `Threads` and `Processes`.

-TL;DR
+Before delving into the `Per-interpreter GIL`, it is beneficial to grasp the underlying concepts of threads and processes in the python context.

+#### Threads vs. Processes: A Quick Summary*

+**For a more detailed explanation, please see the [overview of Threads and Processes](#b2).*

-`Thread` and `Process` are two fundamental units of execution.
-Although both are related to how a computer executes tasks, they have different characteristics and serve different roles.
-It is recommended to understand what is showed on the image below in order to proceed with the article.
+`Threads` and `Processes` are two fundamental units of program execution.
+While both are integral to how a computer performs tasks, they possess distinct characteristics and fulfill different purposes.

+`Threads`: Lightweight units of execution that share the same memory space within a process, allowing for efficient task parallelism within a single application.

+`Processes`: Independent units of execution, each with its own memory space, providing strong isolation but requiring more resources and complexity to communicate between them.

+For a visual representation of how threads typically interact with processes, refer to Figure 1 below.

 ![alt text](images/ThreadDiagram.png)
 Figure 1. *Typical relationsip between threads and processes* [[2]](#b2)

-The `thread scheduler` is a fundamental part of modern operating systems and programming environments that manages the execution of threads in a multi-threaded application.
+`Thread scheduler` is a fundamental part of modern operating systems and programming environments that manages the execution of threads in a multi-threaded application.
 Its primary responsibility is to allocate CPU time to different threads, ensuring fair execution and efficient utilization of system resources.
 Thread scheduling is crucial for achieving concurrency, responsiveness, and efficient use of hardware[[13]](#b13).

 #### What is a python interpreter?

 Python is an interpreted language.
 Interpreted languages do not need to be compiled to run.
-A program called an interpreter runs Python code "on the fly".
-Check out [Interpreter wikipedia article](#b14) if you would like to dive deeper.
+A program called an interpreter processes Python code at runtime, or "on the fly."
+For a more in-depth explanation of interpreters, you might find the [Interpreter Wikipedia article](#b14) helpful.

 #### What is GIL?

 *The mechanism used by the CPython interpreter to assure that only one thread executes Python bytecode at a time.
-This simplifies the CPython implementation by making the object model (including critical built-in types such as dict) implicitly safe against concurrent access.*[[2]]https://docs.python.org/3/glossary.html#term-global-interpreter-lock
+This simplifies the CPython implementation by making the object model (including critical built-in types such as dict) implicitly safe against concurrent access.*[[15]](#b15)

-#### Is GIL only slowing down my multi-threaded programs or is it any useful?

-`GIL` simplifies developers lifes.
-For example, performing the most common operations on a dictionary shared between multiple threads will not result in a race condition or corruption of the data within the dictionary.
-Moreover, when you are reading or writing from a file or socket the GIL is released allowing multiple threads to run in parallel.
-The `GIL` is smart, it tries to help, you need to have more trust in `GIL`.

-#### What about pure python functions?
-Is it safe to disable GIL and execute bunch of pure functions on multiple threads?

-<a name="shared_state"></a>From the perspective of a Python developer who defines a pure function based solely on the absence of explicit shared state manipulation within the function's code, there are still implicit actions performed by the CPython interpreter that can modify shared state.
-As an example of such implicit actions, lets consider coexistence of two mechanisms `Reference Counts` and `String interning`.
+#### Does the GIL Only Slow Down Multi-threaded Programs, or Does It Have Benefits?

+While the `GIL` can limit the execution speed of multi-threaded Python programs, it greatly simplifies development.
+For instance, performing operations on a shared dictionary across multiple threads will not lead to race conditions or data corruption.

+Furthermore, the `GIL` is released during I/O operations, such as reading or writing to a file or socket, which allows threads to run in parallel in these scenarios.
+The GIL is designed to facilitate multi-threading, and understanding its behavior can help developers write more efficient code.

+#### Can We Disable the GIL for Executing Pure Python Functions?

+<a name="shared_state"></a>Disabling the GIL to execute a set of pure Python functions across multiple threads might seem safe, especially if those functions do not appear to manipulate shared state explicitly.
+However, the CPython interpreter performs certain implicit actions that may affect shared state.
+For example, operations altering `reference counts` and `string interning` are two mechanisms that involve shared state.

 #### What are `Reference Counts`?

-Every object in Python has an associated `reference count` that the garbage collector uses to determine when its memory can be freed.
-When you create, copy, or delete any Python object, it affects the reference count.
-This operation must be protected by the GIL because it changes the global state of the interpreter.
-Without the GIL, two threads that increment or decrement the reference count of the same object concurrently might corrupt the reference count, leading to memory leaks or premature deallocation.
+In Python, every object has an associated `reference count` that the garbage collector utilizes to determine when its memory can be released.
+Creating, copying, or deleting any Python object impacts the reference count.
+These operations must be protected by the GIL because they alter the interpreter's global state.
+Without the GIL, concurrent reference count modifications by two threads on the same object could corrupt the count, leading to memory leaks or premature deallocation.

 #### What is `String interning`?

-[Here](#b12) you can find a really helpful article on  `String interning`.
-I encourage you to read the whole article.

-TL;DR
+For a comprehensive explanation of `string interning`, please refer to [this article](#b12).

-Python tries its best to exclusively intern the strings that are most likely to be reused — identifier strings.
-Identifier strings include the following:
+Python optimizes memory usage by interning strings that are likely to be reused, particularly identifier strings.
+These strings include:

 - Function and class names
 - Variable names